 Practical scenarios: preventing and repairing sanction risk in track 2

-• Prevention: start track 2 once internal return is not feasible within a reasonable timeframe.
+- Start track 2 as soon as a return within the organisation is not feasible within a reasonable period.

 Roles, obligations and smart coordination in track 2